Shingles is an infection caused by the varicella-zoster virus. This is the same virus that causes chickenpox.

 The healthcare professional or pharmacist will confirm your identity and clean the injection site with alcohol.
 They will then inject the shingles vaccine into the deltoid muscle of your shoulder.

-The entire process lasts only a matter of seconds.
+The entire process lasts a matter of seconds.
 After your shot, the healthcare professional or pharmacist may apply a bandage to the injection site.
 Otherwise, you can leave the doctor’s office or pharmacy with no special instructions or precautions.

 It’s a good idea to schedule the second dose of the vaccine when you receive the first dose.